 Each House Project is a small, local business, co-constructed with young people themselves to maximise their ownership.
-The young people, with adult support, learn to project manage the refurbishment of void properties which become their homes.
+The young people, with adult support, learn to project manage the refurbishment of properties which become their homes.

 Jason's film shows how a young man, who had lived in residential care and become homeless, was able to find a new home and new hope through the project.